spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-cms-feature.md

 2. In **List of Templates**, choose the template for which you've created the visibility condition.
 3. Choose a slot in the **List of Slots for [NAME] Template**.
 4. Select or [assign](/docs/pbc/all/content-management-system/{{page.version}}/manage-in-the-back-office/manage-slots.html#assigning-cms-blocks-to-slots) a CMS block to a slot in the **List of Blocks for [NAME] Slot**.
-5. Make sure that for each CMS block, there is an additional form allowing you to define the visibility condition you have created.
+5. Make sure that for each CMS block, there is an additional form that lets you define the visibility condition you have created.

 {% endinfo_block %}